awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-signed-urls.md

    If the signature is valid, CloudFront looks at the policy statement in the URL \(or constructs one if you're using a canned policy\) to confirm that the request is still valid\.
 For example, if you specified a beginning and ending date and time for the URL, CloudFront confirms that the user is trying to access your content during the time period that you want to allow access\.

-   If the request meets the requirements in the policy statement, CloudFront performs the standard operations: determines whether the file is already in the edge cache, forwards the request to the origin if necessary, and returns the file to the user\.
+   If the request meets the requirements in the policy statement, CloudFront does the standard operations: determines whether the file is already in the edge cache, forwards the request to the origin if necessary, and returns the file to the user\.

 **Note**
 Signed CloudFront URLs cannot contain extra query string arguments\.
 If you add a query string to a signed URL after you create it, the URL returns an HTTP 403 status\.